-You can read the entire study here, but in brief, they determined having a good image made a world of difference in how quickly dogs were being adopted.
+You can read the entire study here, but in brief, they found having a good image made a world of difference in how quickly dogs were adopted.
 The dogs with a high quality profile photo were adopted within 14 days, compared to 43 days otherwise.
-Among adult dogs, being outside made a significant difference, with an average adoption time of 37 days compared to 51 days for indoor photos.
-In my personal experience of photographing various rescue’s “old timers”, those dogs and cats that have been at the shelter way too long, in nearly every case the animal was adopted soon after their new image was posted online.
+Among adult dogs, being outside made a big difference, with an average adoption time of 37 days compared to 51 days for indoor photos.
+In my personal experience photographing “old timers” (both dogs and cats that have been at the shelter way too long) in nearly every case the pet was adopted soon after their new image was posted online.

 The study found these to be some of the most important aspects of the image to adopters:

 - the dog making direct eye contact with the camera

 - the dog posing in an outdoor location

 Interestingly, the things I see many people do to make dogs appear more friendly, like wearing a bandana, flower or shirt, having a toy in the photo, or dogs with tongues out, didn’t have much sway on potential adopters.
 The take away from the study is a photo of the dog or cat looking into the camera and enjoying an outdoor setting is the biggest factor in getting adopters to inquire.